m-lamonaca/programming-notes/.NET/C#/C#.md

 ### Type Compatibility

 Delegate types do not derive from one another.
 Any delegate type defined in C# will derive directly from `MulticastDelegate`.
 However, the type system supports certain implicit reference conversions for generic delegate types through covariance and contravariance.
-The rules arevery similar to those for interfaces.
+The rules are very similar to those for interfaces.

 ## Anonymous Functions (Lambda Expressions)